 Large ships dock at Alexandra Quay, an industrial area, about 1.5 km from the city center.
 Your cruise line may offer shuttle service into town.
-Bus 53 also brings you to the center.
 Smaller ships may come right up the River Liffey into the city center.

 Please Note: If your itinerary says that Dublin is a 'Tendered' port then you are probably stopping in Dun Laoghaire, not Dublin port.
 Check both cruise schedules to make sure.

-Taxi to town is around 9 Euro (fixed rate).
-If you cruise line charges for the shuttle, taking a taxi might be a better option.
+Taxi to town is around 12.50 Euro.
+If you cruise line charges for a shuttle (around 10 Euro), taking a taxi might be a better option, if you are traveling in a small group.

 It is a one mile walk from the Dublin cruise terminal to the nearest Luas (Tram) stop at The Point.
 Return fare to Abbey (5 stops /alight adjacent to O'Connell Street) is currently €3.30.
 Exit Cruise Terminal on Ocean pier onto Alexander Road.
 Turn left.
 Continue to end of Road and turn left again.
 Walking towards the river, the Luas stop is on your right - close to the big wheel.
 Every 10 minutes.